sage-code/eve/manual/classes.md

 ```

 **Using Generic:**
-Generic class is used to define a subtype then you can declare one or more objects using alias type:
+Generic class is used to define a subtype then you can declare one or more objects using alias TypeName:

 ```
 ** declare new alias type from generic